Consensys/doc.rollups/docs/Concepts/High-Availability.md

 Highly available operator instances can run in either active-active mode, or active-passive mode.

-The active-passive mode may prove to be more efficient due to:
+The active-passive mode may be more efficient due to:

 * Not wasting CPU cycles keeping multiple provers running.
 * Not spending gas fees by submitting concurrent batches when only one batch will succeed.